isomerpages/moe-zhangdepri/_our-programmes/Applied Learning Programme/ALP.md

 The school has embarked on several recycling projects over the years.
 These include the recycling of paper, plastic, tetra-paks, ring tabs, electronic equipment, pens and correction tape holders.
 It is important for our students to do their part for the Environment by not wasting resources and actively re-using items or turning them into new products.

 ![](/images/ALP2.png)

+2\.
+Commemoration of Environment Related Events

+Students are involved in the Commemoration of Environment Week as well as International Biodiversity Day.
+During the Environment week, students learn about Energy and water conservation as well as the importance of reusing, reducing and recycling.
+Assembly programmes and hands-on activities are integrated to enhance their learning.